 Defining the symbolic execution.
-Our symbolic execution is defined via the sexec function for symbolically executing a statement C. It delegates calls to: the sproduce function (for inhaling an assertion A), the scleanup function (for removing empty heap chunks after exhaling an assertion), and the sexp function (for symbolically evaluating an expression e).
+Our symbolic execution is defined via the sexec function for symbolically executing a statement C. It delegates calls to: the sproduce function (for inhaling an assertion A), the sconsume function (for exhaling an assertion A), the scleanup function (for removing empty heap chunks after exhaling an assertion), and the sexp function (for symbolically evaluating an expression e).
 Each of these functions are formalized as functions in Isabelle/HOL and can be executed inside the prover to verify a concrete program.
-The parts of these functions relevant to this chapter are shown in Fig. 9.
-The full definition can be found in the extended version [Dardinier et al. 2024a, Section A].
-Following Schwerhoff [2016], these functions are written in continuation passing style with continuation K. This allows us to easily split the verification in multiple branches as shown e.g., by the if-case of sexec.
+The parts of these functions relevant to this chapter are shown in Fig. 8.
+The full definition can be found in Appendix A. Following Schwerhoff [49], these functions are written in continuation passing style with continuation K. This allows us to easily split the verification in multiple branches as shown e.g., by the if-case of sexec.
 We now highlight the most important aspects of the symbolic execution.

 Representing different state consolidation algorithms.
 After inhaling an acc-resource and adding it to the list of heap chunks, the symbolic execution might try to merge chunks for the same location and deduce additional information (e.g., that for chunks of the same location their permissions sum to at most 1 and their values match).
-This process, called state consolidation [Schwerhoff 2016], is incorporated into the chunk\add function, used to model inhaling an acc-resource during sproduce:
+This process, called state consolidation [49], is incorporated into the chunk_add function, used to model inhaling an acc-resource during sproduce: